Twitch's New Monetization & TOS Changes: What You Need To Know

 As of now, creators have until July 1st to make changes necessary to comply with this rule or they risk breaking their contract.

-But do you really think Twitch has the capacity to enforce this policy?
+But does Twitch really have the capacity to enforce this policy?

 They’d have to go by every streamer individually (there are over 1 million streamers per month) to check if their branded content is taking up less than 3% of their screen.